UBC-MDS/programming-in-python-for-data-science/docs/syllabus-learning-outcomes.md

 By the end of the module, students are expected to:
 - Demonstrate how to rename columns of a dataframe using df.rename().
 - Sort a dataframe using df.sort_values()`.
+- Use different methods of indexting dataframes and predict the datatypes that will result.
 - Use `df[]` and `df.query()` notation to filter rows of a dataframe.
 - Create new rows or columns in a dataframe using `df[]` notation.
 - Use pandas to modify values in a dataframe using `df.apply()` and `df.applymap()`.